jinsh3ng/AI_Stock_Reddit_Analytics/README.md

 ### Classification Accuracy

 The current DeepSeek classification performs well but could be further validated against a manually labelled ground truth dataset for more rigorous accuracy measurement across relevance, sentiment, and topic assignment.

-### Price Correlation Analysis

-The post marker feature on the candlestick chart is a manual tool.
-An automated correlation analysis between post sentiment spikes and price movements would be a natural next step.